Inside: Don’t have time to devote to decluttering your home right now? Here you’ll learn how to declutter when you’re short on time.

 It’s basic math.
 Let’s take a look shall we?

 Jill had ten items.
 She decluttered seven.
 Over the next four months she buys eleven new items.
 How many items does Jill have now?
 Is Jill any more uncluttered than she was at the beginning?
 Nope.

 I don’t care if you don’t get around to decluttering your basement storage room for a good four years.
 You can still make progress toward your goal by simply bringing in fewer items starting today.

 Now, I said “simply” as if it’s easy, but I recognize it’s not.
 After decades of mindlessly buying the things we’re told we need, it’s hard to make the shift from overconsumption to conscious consumer.
 We buy things for a variety of different reasons such as saving money in the long run, fear of needing something one day, keeping up with trends, and coping with stress.
 However, our accumulation of more stuff is only adding to our cluttered homes.
-I talk more deeply about the driving forces of consumerism in my book, Messy Minimalism, (releasing December 2021).
-Help a girl out and preorder today 😉
+I talk more deeply about the driving forces of consumerism in my book, Messy Minimalism, (available now where books are sold.)

 Decluttering your home without first stopping the influx of new stuff into it is just as effective as paling water out of a sinking boat with a gaping hole in the bottom.

 Start small and pick just one area of your home to begin in.
 I don’t care if it takes you six months to get through it.
 Pick one room, that when decluttered will improve your day to day.